-Several groups of suspension lines and one brake line are attached to each riser.
-The groups are called A, B, C and brake lines.
-The stabilizer lines are connected along with the B-lines.
-Superaramid lines are known to be sensitive to the influence of the elements.
+Superaramide lines are known to be sensitive to the influence of the elements.
 They must be carefully inspected periodically.
 In his/her own interest, the pilot must observe the following points to ensure maximum performance and safety from the glider.

-- Avoid sharp bending and squeezing of lines. - Take care that people do not step on the lines. - Do not pull or jerk the lines if they are caught on rocks or vegetation. - Avoid getting the lines wet.
+Avoid sharp bending and squeezing of lines.
+Take care that people do not step on the lines.
+Do not pull on the lines if they are caught on rocks or vegetation.
+Avoid getting the lines wet.
 If they do get wet, dry them as soon as possible at room temperature and never store them wet.
-Never fly with wet lines as their tensile strength will be temporarily reduced.